fonkamloic/College-student-dashboard/descriptionList.md

 - It should always be named descriptionList.
 - Description of folder should be in alphabetical order.

+descriptionList.md: this file.

+LICENSE: the terms and condition under which the web app and the source can be used.

-node_modules: contains package necessary for the web app to run (dependencies)
+node_modules: contains package necessary for the web app to run (dependencies).

+package.json: general information about the web app in a json format.

+README.md: general information about the project.

+TODOList.md: a list of tasks to be done by the developers of the web app and the status
+             of those task (done or not done).

+server.js: the start file where everything begins.this file is used to initialize the web server